-A basic best practice approach is to create M&A playbooks (templates/checklists) for key deliverables, and include bulleted lists of recommended analysis and tasks, within the template.
-For example, your due diligence questionnaire/template for human resources might include guidance on how to assess the cultural differences between buyer and target and how to best report on the findings.
+A basic best practice approach is to create deal playbooks (templates/checklists) for key deliverables, and include bulleted lists of recommended analysis and tasks, within the template.
+For example, your M&A due diligence questionnaire/template for human resources might include guidance on how to assess the cultural differences between buyer and target and how to best report on the findings.

 Typical one-pager fields may include:

 - Target name